KRM7/gapp/README.md

 ## Overview

 gapp is a library of genetic algorithm implementations in C++ for solving single- and multi-objective optimization problems.
-Every part of the algorithms can be customized and defined by the user, but the library also includes GAs for several commonly used encoding types, frequently used crossover and mutation methods for each of these encodings, and several stop conditions that can be used.
+The algorithms are highly customizable, with all of their parts possibly defined by the user, but the library also includes GAs for several commonly used encoding types, frequently used crossover and mutation methods for each of these encodings, several stop conditions, and other utilities that can be used.

 ## Usage example